 We are a small team of talented and passionate people.
 As an agile, learning-oriented team, we work together in dynamic groups across projects.
 This means that we take on various roles for different projects and our work is never fully encompassed by our titles.
 We value collaborative, iterative, learning-oriented design and practice.

-Dylan researches and designs 2D and 3D/Virtual Reality computer simulations for public engagement and learning about complex systems, coding, and technology through the primary lens of gender and sexuality.
-Dylan’s identity as a non-binary and queer person drives their passion to work for the benefit of their communities.
-Their collaborative work has exhibited at the National Music Centre of Canada, Beakerhead science and technology festival, TEDx Calgary, the Banff Centre for Arts and Creativity, and Spark Science Centre.
-Dylan co-directed Creative Futures 360º in 2018, was a Fleck Fellow of the Banff Centre for Arts and Creativity in 2019, an Alberta Innovates (Technology) scholarship awardee in 2019, and an Oculus Launch Pad 2019 alumni and scholarship awardee.
+Dylan (they/them) is an Assistant Professor of Learning, Design, and Technology at Pennsylvania State University’s College of Education.
+They are the Founder and Director of Queer Code.
+Dylan co-designs virtual, immersive, and interactive computational environments for learning about complex systems, socio-political issues, and design justice.
+Their primary research project reimagines computational and technoscientific literacies by interweaving complexity studies, scholarship on embodiment, and queer and trans phenomenology.
+Their collaborative work has been exhibited at national and international venues such as the National Music Centre of Canada, Beakerhead science and technology festival, TEDx Calgary, the Banff Centre for Arts and Creativity, Spark Science Centre, the Festival of International Virtual & Augmented Reality Stories, and the ACM SIGGRAPH Immersive Pavilion.
+Dylan was a Fleck Fellow of the Banff Centre for Arts and Creativity in 2019, a recipient of a 2021 Elizabeth Cannon Graduate Scholarship in Entrepreneurial Thinking, an Alberta Innovates Technology scholarship awardee in 2019, and an Oculus Launch Pad 2019 scholarship awardee.

-Dylan was an invited speaker at the 2019 Alberta Media Production Industries Association (AMPIA) and Banff Centre for Arts and Creativity’s Story Studio panel on Cultural Diversity and Creative Storytelling, as well as and invited speaker at the 2020 Educators in VR International Summit where they presented on gender and sexual diversity in virtual reality.
+Dylan was an invited speaker for the NASA XR Community of Interest, the Canadian Centre for Mindful Habitats, the 2021 International Immersive Learning Research Network (iLRN) Conference, the 2019 Alberta Media Production Industries Association (AMPIA) and Banff Centre for Arts and Creativity’s Story Studio, and the 2020 Educators in VR International Summit.

-John is an application developer and student research associate at the University of Calgary.
-He is interested in the intersections of computer science, education, and social issues learning.
-This includes UI/UX design, accessibility in technology, and VR for education.
-He is currently funded through a University of Calgary PURE Award to research interactions in VR for collaborative learning, as well as developing simulations with the Mind, Matter and Media Lab at the University of Calgary.
-John’s work was also supported by a Fleck Fellowship from the Banff Centre for Arts and Creativity.
-His collaborative work has been displayed in public spaces such as the National Music Centre of Canada, Spark Science Centre, the University of Calgary and more, and John is also an Oculus Launch Pad 2019 alumni and scholarship awardee.
+John (he/him) is an application developer and student research associate at the University of Calgary.
+He is interested in the intersections of computer science, education, and social issues learning, especially UI/UX design, accessibility in technology, and VR for education.
+He was funded through a 2020 University of Calgary PURE Award to research interactions in VR for collaborative learning and developing interactive, computer simulations of socioscientific issues.
+John’s work was also supported by a Fleck Fellowship from the Banff Centre for Arts and Creativity, and he is an Oculus Launch Pad 2019 scholarship awardee.
+His collaborative work has been displayed in public spaces such as the National Music Centre of Canada, Spark Science Centre, the University of Calgary, the 2021 ACM SIGGRAPH Immersive Pavilion and more, and John is also an Oculus Launch Pad 2019 alumni and scholarship awardee.